Restorations Pt 2

 NEXT?

 As you can see, I have the pots installed, the lettering almost done, and I could not resist putting it in the shell for a picture.
-Now I have to complete the front panel wiring, and get the amps back in it.
+Now I have to complete the front panel wiring, and get those wonderful amps back in it.